Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Although there is no question that God should come first in the lives of believers, and the seeking of the kingdom should be their foremost priority, nothing in the Bible says keeping the Lord first means "you will find yourself living a life filled with the good things of the Lord" as Hagee goes on to say.

 If you follow the principle of first-fruits, and make a commitment to keep the Lord first in your life, you will find yourself living a life filled with the good things of the Lord.
 This doesn’t mean you will never encounter a problem, but it does mean that He will walk with you through every storm and He promises to bless you in ways you cannot even imagine.

-See The Seven Feasts of Israel that the Lord Himself instituted when the nation of Israel was encamped at the foot of Mount Sinai.
-The historic and prophetic significance of the Feasts is one of the most fascinating of all Biblical studies because God's entire plan of salvation for mankind from start to finish, is outlined by these feasts.
+Religious principle?
+There is no religious "principle" here.
+All Seven of the feasts that were instituted by the Lord Himself when the nation of Israel was encamped at the foot of Mount Sinai had very specific significance.
+This is one of the most fascinating of all Biblical studies because God's entire plan of salvation for mankind from start to finish is outlined by these feasts.
+See The Seven Feasts of Israel

 But now Christ has been raised from the dead, the first fruits of those who are asleep.
 For since by a man came death, by a man also came the resurrection of the dead.
 For as in Adam all die, so also in Christ all will be made alive.
 But each in his own order: Christ the first fruits, after that those who are Christ's at His coming, (1 Corinthians 15:20-23 NASB)